…Into the labyrinth of dreams…

 Stay in a gorgeous, artful and luxuriously appointed traditional Kasbah in an ancient medina set in the palm-oasis of the Draâ River Valley.
 Activities include daily yoga in incredible settings, visiting traditional artisans, options to hike, ride a camel, or bike.
 For two nights we will set out from our kasbah with owner Abdellah, camels, and team of five taking excellent care of us on a true, nomadic-style caravan adventure in the Sahara, beyond where the pavement ends.
 Far from established camps, we will experience the rare, wild serenity of the southernmost Saharan dunes.
 On the return to our kasbah, stop in ancient Tamegroute for the potteries and Koranic library.
 Accoms at the Kasbah are very beautiful, luxurious, and full of charm on the extension, with delicious, freshly-prepared food throughout.
 You will feel the pulse of Morocco, and be irrevocably smitten.

 If you are interested in joining this adventure, please contact me directly.
-Max 8 people.
+Max 8 guests.

 For any questions, planning assistance, or just to talk about the trip – don’t hesitate to contact me!